 |8:48am||Finish Line||South Steyne - All participants must have crossed the finish line|

 What do I wear?

-All participants will be given a wristband, timing tag and swimming cap in their Race Pack.
+All participants will be given a race bib, wristband, ankle timing tag and swimming cap in their Race Pack.
 Participants must wear these items and carry their goggles from the start to the finish.
 You can wear running attire throughout the run leg and will be able to leave your running gear at transition while swimming.
 Please note flippers, wetsuits, and hand paddles are not permitted for the swim leg, trisuits will be permitted.

 How does the transition area work?

 The transition area will be located at Mid Curl Curl beach car park off Griffin Road.
 Participants are to find your section relevant to your bib number.
 Once you have completed your swim, please proceed back to the transition area to collect your belongings and start the second leg of your run.
 Participants must cross the finish line with their bib visible.

 Participants are not permitted to have any support crew for the event.